 Drafting of guarantee wording between applicant and issuing bank pre-issuance

-Issuing bank must be able to push a guarantee wording draft to the applicant (repeatable)
+Issuing bank must be able to push a guarantee wording draft to the applicant (repeatable) Swift: This is indeed repeatable.

 Applicant must be able to push a negotiated guarantee wording draft to the issuing bank (repeatable)

+Swift: This feature* already exists – we will clearly explain in the BJ again for clarity.
+The applicant can POST as many times as required until the wording is FINAL.
+There are codes in the resource to indicate DRAFT or FINAL. *If ‘negotiated’ means – agreed wording between the applicant and the issuing bank.

 Drafting of guarantee wording between applicant and issuing bank pre-amendment

 Issuing bank must be able to push a guarantee amendment wording draft to the applicant (repeatable)

+Swift: This feature is not available today in both MT 798s and the registered ISO 20022 trade services messages.
+Can be discussed in the Trade SEG.

 Applicant must be able to push a negotiated guarantee amendment wording draft to the issuing bank (repeatable)

 Post-issuance, in the current drawing it is up to the beneficiary to trigger the API, though they may not know when to trigger.
 We understand that this is as per design, though we think it can be improved when the beneficiary gets a notification (or similar) of guarantee issuance through APIs.

+Swift: A party can check for news regularly OR in case the end parties have servers, then the banks can post these.

 API’s should replace the fileACT channel, by adding attachments to the same API call.

+Swift: The SWIFT API team is indeed looking at a solution to transfer big attachments using APIs.
+However, for this ISO submission, we preferred to leave attachments out of the payload since the limits on size posed by different servers.

 Amendment should include components for typical amendment types, such as ‘Change of guarantee type’, ‘Change in currency’, ‘Change in Customer/subsidiary’, etc.

+Swift: We think these are special cases and not regular ones.

+Regarding change of guarantee type, as a practice, if such business cases appear, they are handled by issuing an entirely new undertaking.

+A change of currency is usually needed when there was a mistake during the issuance and we believe, this would be only a handful of cases.

+Change in ‘beneficiary’ is allowed by the resource.

 Comments from VISA delegation:

 in the PPT flow diagram, the new business justification approval process, some review timelines are mentioned in days some in weeks some in months.
 Shall it be better to follow single timeline category (say working days) ?

+Swift: Sure, feedback for the RA. @ISO20022RA?

 Is there any way we can get the schema file(.xsd) for “Resources for Corporate to Bank Guarantee“ APIs?
 I see only the top-level components of the bank guarantee resource in the document, just want to glace through the elements and attributes, how many level are defined in the object?

+Swift: Yes, as soon as the draft is ready, we will share.

 Is Get APIs provides list or latest version of bank guarantee or demand or reduction release?
 Reason for this question is, I see a PATH API, it means some fields are modified, is system will maintain old version and new version of event?

+Swift: A GET would be the latest version.
+And the back offices can track the lifecycle of the previous events.

 Deadline for additional comments: 02 May 2023.